ecmwf/odc/docs/content/implementation/api-design.rst

 Fortran Interface
 -----------------

-The interface in Fortran wraps around :ref:`C functions <c-interface>`, however there are a couple of notable differences.
+The Fortran interface wraps the :ref:`C functions <c-interface>`, with a number of practical differences.

 Calling Convention
 ~~~~~~~~~~~~~~~~~~

-All functions always return an integer return code.

-Most of the Fortran interface is implemented as custom data types.
-Methods should be called on initialised type instances.

-Where possible, output values should be declared as ``TARGET`` in Fortran.
-Coincidentally, all constant parameters should make use of ``PARAMETER`` keyword.
+Unlike C, Fortran supports custom types.
+As such, the objects referenced in the API are presented as fortran objects with the appropriate types.
+The appropriate function calls are thus methods on these type instances.

+All functions return a status code that should be checked for error conditions.
+The standard Fortran mechanism is used to suport optional arguments.

 .. code-block:: fortran